-> Put together goodie bags with games, toys, and and other supplies to make the most out of the bachelorette party!
-You can even put in mementos that the ladies can take home to remember the night with.
+Put together goodie bags with games, toys, and and other supplies to make the most out of the bachelorette party!
+You can even put in mementos that the ladies can take home to remember the night.

-> Don't forget about the bride's gift, you can have one or two gifts: one from you as the host, and one from the group as a whole.
-Make sure you discuss it with the other ladies in the party what to get the bride!
+Don't forget about the bride's gift.
+She can receive two: one gift from you as the host, and one from the group as a whole.
+Make sure you discuss with the other ladies in the party what to get the bride!

-> Matching items for the party: sashes, t-shirts, tiaras, wigs... whatever you and the girls can think of that will bring the group together, or even match the theme of the party!
+Matching items for the party: sashes, t-shirts, tiaras, wigs... whatever you and the girls can think of that will bring the group together, or even match the theme of the party!

-> Have something fun and unique for the bride to wear, like a veil, a different colored sash, something make her stand out.
+Have something fun and unique for the bride to wear, like a veil, a different colored sash, something that makes her stand out.
 Remember, it's a party for her!

-> Just like hosting your own house party, you want your guests to have something to munch on.
+Just like hosting your own house party, you want your guests to have something to munch on.
 Nothing says bachelorette party like unique sweets and treats for the ladies to enjoy!

 These don't have to be anything super fancy - even water bottles with a customized label, or some "funny looking" lollipops will do the trick

 As the party gets closer, make sure to double check all reservations, RSVPs and orders.
 The last thing you want is to plan everything out, have everyone all set to go, and a reservation goes missing or something goes wrong.
 It will not be the best time.
 A few days before the party, talk to the bride and let her know what's going on.
 You don't have to give out any of the big details, but it is always a nice thing to let her know something is happening, so she can plan outfits and make sure she has everything she needs for her big night.